 Phylogenetic supernetwork removing splits, excluding PDR10 (a gene under balancing selection or reciprocal introgression) from the multi-locus dataset.
 Population assignment is represented by a blue, red, or brown shadow for Patagonia B-Holarctic, Patagonia A, or West China, respectively.
 The scale bar in the phylogenetic supernetwork represents the inferred edges’ weights using the average relative tree size option to normalize for different individual tree scales.

-Figure S3.
-Individual gene trees.
+S3 Fig. Individual gene trees.